-We recently proposed an alternative strategy that drew on the robust modeling literature to implement a robust version of the dynamic modeling (Reuning, Kenwick and Fariss 2019).
-In the Bayesian framework, robust models alternate normal distributions with the Student's t-distribution to account for outliers (Gelman et al. 2014; Lange and Sinsheimer 1993; Lange, Little and Taylor 1989; Geweke 1993; Fonseca, Ferreira and Migon 2008).
-In the context of dynamic latent variables, potential outliers are the "shocks" where values of the true latent variable change suddenly within a unit's time series.
+We recently proposed an alternative strategy that drew on the robust modeling literature to implement a robust version of the dynamic modeling (Reuning et al., 2019).
+In the Bayesian framework, robust models alternate normal distributions with the Student's t-distribution to account for outliers (Gelman et al., 2014; Lange and Sinsheimer, 1993; Lange et al., 1989; Geweke, 1993; Fonseca et al., 2008).
+In the context of dynamic latent variables, potential outliers are the 'shocks' where values of the true latent variable change suddenly within a unit's time series.